gbeckers/Darr/docs/rationale.rst

 -  Although the data is widely readable by many scientific analysis tools and programming languages, it lacks the ease of 'double-click access' that specific data file formats may have.
-For example, if your data is a sound recording, saving it in '.wav' format enables you to directly open it in any audio program.
+For example, if your data is a sound recording, saving it in a '.wav' file enables you to directly open it in any audio program.
 -  To keep things as simple as possible, Darr does not use compression.
 If you are archiving your data and want to minimize disk